Krabi International Airport: Airport operations

-On 10 February 2016 the Krabi Airport terminal was plunged into darkness for over six hours (09:00–15:30) due to an electrical power outage.
+On 10 February 2016, the Krabi Airport terminal was plunged into darkness for over six hours (09:00–15:30) due to an electrical power outage.
 The Provincial Electricity Authority (PEA) had notified Krabi Airport two days in advance that it would shut down power in the area for maintenance.
 Airport authorities activated back-up generators, but they did not work.
-Krabi's airport director stated after the event that management will rent generators in the future to prevent blackouts from happening.
-With no power for their computers, immigration officials were unable to access immigration databases and were forced to write down details of 2,000 passengers for later vetting.
-The deputy national police chief in charge of security, Pol Col Srivara Ransibrahmanakul, assured the public that a follow-up check showed that no blacklisted people were allowed into the country during the incident.
+Krabi's airport director stated after the event that management would rent generators in the future to prevent blackouts from happening.
+With no power for their computers, immigration officials were unable to access immigration databases and were forced to write down the details of 2,000 passengers for later vetting.
+The deputy national police chief in charge of security, Pol.
+Col. Srivara Ransibrahmanakul, assured the public that a follow-up check showed that no blacklisted people were allowed into the country during the incident.

 Expansion

 In 2018, the airport was allocated 6.6 billion baht to build a third terminal, renovate the existing two terminals and car park, and expand aircraft parking bays and associated electrical power infrastructure.
 In 2019, the Department of Airports announced a project to double the airport's capacity to eight million passengers per year.
 The airport will no longer be expanded after its final phase of expansion due to lack of space and the city's expansion, and will not be able to cope with the future traffic.
-So, a new international airport is proposed to be built in Phang Nga province, which is expected to be completed by 2025, and will serve as an alternative to Krabi airport.
+A new international airport is proposed to be built in Phang Nga province, which is expected to be completed by 2025, and will serve as an alternative to Krabi airport.

 Airlines and destinations

 Statistics

+Krabi International Airport received 2.3 million passengers in 2023, which makes it the sixth busiest airport in the country.